MicrosoftDocs/Viva/Viva/engage/leadership-identification.md

 **Leadership Corner**

 After a leader has been identified, the leader’s most recent activity on their Storyline and in communities will become visible in Leadership Corner to the leader’s followers and people in the leader’s audience.
-Leadership Corner can be disabled using the toggle in the Viva [Engage admin center](/Viva/engage/eac-as-access-eac.md) by an Office 365 (Global) admin or Engage admin.
+Leadership Corner can be disabled using the toggle in the Viva [Engage admin center](/Viva/engage/eac-as-access-eac.md) by an Microsoft 365 Global admin or Engage admin.

 1. Select **Leadership corner** from the Feature management tab in the Engage admin center.